CRUD Operations

 bool status = FWDataAccess.NonQuery(connStr, sSQL, out sError, oParms);

-Delete a record using API method:
+Remove a record with the API method:

 FWDataAccess.DeleteRecord(connStr, "data", "name", "bob");

-Upsert a record
+Upsert a record.

 Hashtable oParms = new();